firesharkstudios/butterfly-server/README.md

 // Register a default channel that creates a DynamicView on the message table sending all data to the channel route.RegisterChannel(channelKey: "my-channel", handlerAsync: async (vars, channel) => await database.CreateAndStartDynamicView(
-    sql: "SELECT * FROM message",
+    sql: "SELECT * FROM chat_message",
     listener: dataEventTransaction => channel.Queue(dataEventTransaction)
 ));
 ```